MaterializeInc/terraform-provider-materialize/docs/resources/secret.md

 - `database_name` (String) The identifier for the secret database.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
 - `ownership_role` (String) The owernship role of the object.
 - `schema_name` (String) The identifier for the secret schema.
 Defaults to `public`.
-- `value` (String, Sensitive) The value for the secret.
-The value expression may not reference any relations, and must be a bytea string literal.

 ### Read-Only